 Thinking and speaking works together, if spoken without thinking it will never bring any good to anyone.
-Thinking enable us to recognize objects, solves problems and communicate.
+Thinking enables us to recognize objects, solve problems and communicate.
 One would really be in trouble if not able to figure out the situation.

 For example: If you woke up from your bed out of a cozy blanket after switching off an irritating alarm, toss the blanket to the side and head for the bathroom, and suddenly you forget why you are there.
 The answer may seem obvious because you just woke up but you have forgotten why you are there and when you look around you see different shapes and you are not able to understand why you are there and what you have to do.

 If this example seems a little strange or makes you abstract, it is because the situation would be strange.
 Without the ability to think life would be similar to a bathroom situation, where you will be all puzzled up.

 The main motive of this example is to make you understand how important it is to think for a person.
 With the help of thinking a person can process various components such as attention, memory, decision making, intelligence, language, signs, comprehension etc.

 In psychological terms thinking is also known as cognition.
 Studying thinking or cognition is very complex as one cannot see what is happening in the brain while thinking.
 During the early years of psychological research, psychologists used to ask people to participate in the study of introspection.
 Introspection is the observation and reporting of one’s own inner experience.
 In this practice psychologists used to give participants a simple math problem where they have to narrate every step of solving it.
 These exercises were intended to capture the steps involved in the process of thinking.